What is the Best Website Content Management Tool: Static HTML vs Drupal vs WordPress

 - It is hard to find great themes (even for money)!

-- Amount of plugins is limited.
+- The amount of plugins is limited.
 There are some great plugins but a lot of them are not updated in time.

 So, finally, we came to WordPress.
 Some of the latest statistics said that almost 30% of all new websites are made with WordPress.